 - Restrict lavatory access.
 When possible, one lavatory should be designated for crew use only, provided sufficient lavatories remain available for passenger use without fostering congregation by passengers waiting to use a lavatory.
-Also, to the extent practicable depending on the aircraft, passengers should use a designated lavatory based on seat assignment to limit passenger movement in flight, which reduces exposure to other. - Cleaning of lavatories by cabin crew every 1-2 hours and whenever required. - Cabin crew cleaning lavatories where provided shall have complete PPE (gown, face shield).
-Mask should be changed every 4 hours or when dampened or contaminated. - Hand hygiene instruction should be made available in toilets for hand sanitization. - Toilet covers or disinfection wipes should be available in toilets. - Items that can be shared (perfume bottles) should be removed.
+Also, to the extent practicable depending on the aircraft, passengers should use a designated lavatory based on seat assignment to limit passenger movement in flight, which reduces exposure to other. - Cleaning of lavatories by cabin crew on a regular basis and whenever required after passenger/ crew used. - Cabin crew cleaning lavatories where provided shall have complete PPE (gown, mask).
+Mask should be changed every 4 hours or when dampened or contaminated. - Toilet covers or disinfection wipes should be available in toilets. - Items that can be shared (perfume bottles) should be removed.